 Abstract

 Complex phenotypes arise through interactions of multiple molecular layers, including the transcriptome, epigenome and proteome.
 Although numerous ‘omics’ are increasingly profiled in large patient cohorts, there is a lack of computational methods for integrating these different data modalities.
 Here, we present MultiOmics Factor Analysis (MOFA), a model for the unsupervised discovery of (latent) factors that drive variation in multi-omics data sets.
-Our model jointly infers factors that can either explain variability that is common to multiple ‘omics data layers or specific to individual data modalities.
+Our model jointly infers factors that can either explain variability that is common to multiple ‘omics layers or specific to individual data modalities.
 We applied MOFA to a chronic lymphocytic leukemia (CLL) dataset comprising of 200 patients characterized by somatic mutation profiles, RNA sequencing, DNA methylation arrays as well as ex-vivo drug response profiling.
 MOFA recovered known axes of disease heterogeneity including immunoglobulin heavy chain variable region (IGHV) status or trisomy of chromosome 12, as well as previously underappreciated drivers of variation, some of which are predictive of clinical outcome or related to cancer-associated pathways such as oxidative stress and reactive oxygen species.
 Finally, we demonstrate that MOFA can be used to identify mislabeled samples and the model accurately imputes missing values.

 Introduction

-Technological advances increasingly enable probing multiple biological layers in the same samples in parallel, ranging from genomic sequencing, epigenome profiling to the transcriptome and the proteome (Hasin 2017), histology images or drug response profiles.
+Technological advances increasingly enable probing multiple biological layers in parallel, ranging from genomic sequencing, epigenome profiling to the transcriptome and the proteome (Hasin 2017).

-The joint analysis of multiple molecular layers in parallel can deliver a more comprehensive view of relevant axes of molecular variability, each of which can manifest in individual or multiple data layers (Ritchie 2015).
+The joint analysis of multiple molecular layers can deliver a more comprehensive view of relevant axes of molecular variability, each of which can manifest in individual or multiple data layers (Ritchie 2015).
 Such approaches are particularly appealing if the most relevant axes of variation between samples are not known a priori, and hence may be missed by studies that consider a single data modality.

 Note: There may be a point to made that the most interesting traits are ‘multi-omics’ traits that manifest in multiple views, i.e. following the central dogma of biology.

 Motivated by this, multi-omic profiling is increasingly applied across different domains, including studies to characterize molecular profiles across human cancers (e.g. TCGA 2017, Mertins 2016, Gerstung 2015, Iorio 2016), efforts to study cellular states in microbiology (e.g. Kim 2016) of in the identification of modulators of host-pathogen interactions (Söderholm, 2016).
-Most recently, it has become possible to also perform multi-omics analyses in the same single cells (Guo 2017, Angermueller 2016, Clark 2017, Macaulay 2015).
+Most recently, it has become possible to also perform multi-omics analyses in single cells (Guo 2017, Angermueller 2016, Clark 2017, Macaulay 2015).

-Different computational strategies for integrating different omics have been proposed (Ritchie 2015).
+Multiple computational strategies for integrating different omics have been proposed (Ritchie 2015).
 One approach are local models to test for associations between different data modalities, for example discovering linkages between genetic variants and gene expression levels or other molecular layers (Add REF).
 While these strategies deliver insights into the coregulation of individual molecular features, they do not explain global phenotypic differences between samples.
-In contrast, global models use data across omics to characterize sample to sample variation, for example using kernel- or graph-based modelling strategies (Lankriet 2004, Wang 2014), or by extending clustering to multiple data modalities (iCluster, Shen 2009, Mo 2012).
+In contrast, global models use data across omics to detect global phenomena that generate sample to sample variation, for example using kernel- or graph-based modelling strategies (Lankriet 2004, Wang 2014), or by extending clustering to multiple data modalities (iCluster, Shen 2009, Mo 2012).

 However, these existing strategies do not explicitly identify the biological and technical drivers that underpin variability in multi-omics studies.
 Moreover, these methods are hampered by computational scalability to larger datasets and they do not appropriately handle missing values as well as non-Gaussian data modalities such as binary readouts or count-based traits Finally, there are open challenges to define models that retain interpretable solutions to understand the etiology of individual drivers of variation.